vitorvsv/larenv/README.md

 * At the larenv_php_apache there is an user called application, he has access to an folder (/shared) that is shared with others containers and with the host.
 If is necessary use this feature, pass the --user=application flag when make docker exec.
+* All volumes shared between the host and the container would will configured with the ':Z' or ':z' flags in the end of the line.
+The ':Z' flag indicates shared in the host and the container only.
+The ':z' indicates shared with others containers.

 # Configurations